Jeunese/jeunese.github.io/docs/technical-writing.md

 - Keep content in one place so that you can efficiently manage it.
 - Arrange content logically.
 - Create self-contained, complete pieces of content that don't overlap ("topics").
-- Make liberal use of links to existing content.
+- Make liberal use of links to existing content and resources.
 - Don't assume someone has read one piece of content before reading another.

 ### Make content easy to scan for relevant information